 What to do with the trimmings from the Rib Rack when Making Competition Barbecue Spare Ribs:

-I brown all those trimmings up and cook them right along with my ribs.
+Depending on what I’m making, sometimes I like to cook those trimmings (although I don’t season or rub them, so they are more neutral in flavor) right along with my ribs.
 You can do the same or stash them in the freezer for later cooking.
 If I’m smoking on the grill, I put the trimmings in a foil packet and watch them.
-They’ll take a couple hours but usually not as long as the ribs.
+They’ll take a couple of hours but usually not as long as the ribs.
 Just turn them now and then and check after three hours or so.

 Saving Money on Competition Barbecue Spare Ribs:

-As far as the spices, I buy the larger containers at the big box store for my basics like paprika, garlic and onion powder (and I don’t buy garlic salt or onion salt, I just add my own salt) and watch for sales for the others.
+As far as the spices, I buy the larger containers at the big box store for my basics like paprika, garlic and onion powder (and I don’t buy garlic salt or onion salt, I just add my own salt to garlic powder or onion powder) and watch for sales for the others.
 Did you know that there’s a “set” time for spice sales?
 Watch holiday sales, but also stock up in the spring, watch your coupon matching site who should notify you, and watch particularly for Catalinas.